 Misplacement or losing of protected health records will cause the doctors to face serious consequences for HIPAA violations.

 Although there are many cases of hackers stealing data from EHRs systems, medical paper records still remain at a higher risk of HIPAA violations.
-Moreover, EHRs have password protection and data encryption features that can help protect health organizations from HIPAA violation whereas paper records don’t have such features.
+Moreover, EHRs have password protection and data encryption features that can help protect health organizations from HIPAA violations whereas paper records don’t have such features.
 In fact, leaving paper records in the wrong place is a HIPAA violation.

 EHRs are far more useful than paper records.
 To doctors who rely on medicare reimbursements, they must submit claims in order to get that money.
 The federal regulations require the use of electronic records systems to qualify for reimbursements.
 Moreover, electronic health record systems also provide better interactions for the patients.